 - To conduct Performance Testing of various modules of software applications after fixing a defect.

 After the release of the product too, we can minimize the possibility of the occurrence of defects and thereby improve the software reliability.
 Some of the tools useful for this are- Trend Analysis, Orthogonal Defect Classification, and formal methods, etc.

 Featured Testing checks the feature provided by the software and is conducted in the following steps:-

 - Each operation in the software is executed at least once.

 - Interaction between the two operations is reduced.

-- Each operation have to be checked for its proper execution.
+- Each operation has to be checked for its proper execution.

-Usually, the software will perform better at the beginning of the process and after that, it will start degrading.
-Load Testing is conducted to check the performance of the software under maximum work load.
+Usually, the software will perform better at the beginning of the process, and after that, it will start degrading.
+Load Testing is conducted to check the performance of the software under the maximum workload.

-Regression testing is mainly used to check whether any new bugs have been introduced because of the fixing of previous bugs.
-Regression Testing is conducted after every change or updation of the software features and their functionalities.
+Regression testing is mainly used to check whether any new bugs have been introduced because of fixing previous bugs.
+Regression Testing is conducted after every change or update of the software features and their functionalities.

-To begin with reliability testing, tester has to keep following things,
+To begin with reliability testing, the tester has to keep following things,

 - Establish reliability goals